Pooled Association Tests for Rare Genetic Variants: A Review and Some New Results: Score Tests for Association

-It should be mentioned that in the case of quantitative Y-dependent sampling and models with supplementary covariates $\bm {v}_{i}$ as in (\ref{eq: 7.1}), adjustments to estimating functions (e.g.\ based on inverse probability of selection weights) are needed; this is beyond our present scope.
+Normal linear regression models for quantitative variables $Y$ also produce score statistics of the form (\ref{eq: 7.3}) with $\hat{\mu}_i = \hat{\beta}_0+\hat{\gamma}'\mathbf v_i$, as do certain other generalized linear models [\citet{Leeetal}].
+It should be mentioned that in the case of quantitative $Y$-dependent sampling and models with supplementary covariates $\mathbf{v}_{i}$ as in (\ref{eq: 7.1}), adjustments to estimating functions [e.g., \citet{Huangandlin}; \citet{YilmazandBull}] are needed; this is beyond our present scope, but we note that statistics like (\ref{eq: 7.3}) arise once again [\citet{Burnett}].